fredimachado/LoanApplication.EventSourcing/README.md

 # Loans Application - Event Sourcing Sample

-This project demonstrates how to implement a simple loans application using event sourcing and EventStore DB, inspired by the [Loans Appication - Python Sample Code](https://github.com/EventStore/samples/tree/main/LoanApplication/Python) provided by EventStore.
+This project demonstrates how to implement a simple loans application using event sourcing and KurrentDB, inspired by the [Loans Appication - Python Sample Code](https://github.com/kurrent-io/samples/tree/main/LoanApplication/Python) provided by Kurrent.

 This sample is composed by four services: